 Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

-A team of powerful superheroes assembled with the purpose to protect the world from inner or extra-terrestrial threats.
-They were first assembled by Nick Fury and S.H.I.E.L.D., when Loki invaded Earth with his Chitauri army to conquer the planet.
+A team of powerful superheroes assembled with the purpose to protect the world from inner or extraterrestrial threats.
+They were first assembled by Nick Fury and S.H.I.E.L.D. when Loki invaded Earth with his Chitauri army to conquer the planet.
 Following the fall of S.H.I.E.L.D., Tony Stark worked to fill the void left by the organization's collapse and support the Avengers through Stark Industries.
-New members joined the team in Age of Ultron and Infinity War.
+New members joined the team in Age of Ultron, Infinity War and Endgame.

 - Adaptation Origin Connection: The Avengers in this universe are formed by S.H.I.E.L.D. instead of starting on their own like in the original comics.
 This itself is more in line with the Ultimate Marvel version of the team, The Ultimates.

 - The Alliance: They become this for the end fight in Endgame, joining up what remains of the original roster and its expansion with The Remnant of Asgard, the military of Wakanda, the Ravagers, Doctor Stranges sorcerous allies, and The Guardians Of The Galaxy, all united by one purpose: kickin the ass of Thanos and his armies

 - All Your Base Are Belong to Us: Happens to all their three bases:

 - In The Avengers (2012), where the team originate as a S.H.I.E.L.D. subsidiary and as such claim the Helicarrier as their base, it gets infiltrated by Loki as a Trojan prisoner, and then a possessed Barton who infiltrates, destroys and damages the Helicarrier, killing many agents including Coulson in the ensuing attack.